controlol/node-dns-resolver/readme.md

 ### Global configuration

 It's also possible to configure the resolver globally.
+To use the global configuration in a resolver instance omit the `config` argument in the constructor.
+The global configuration of the instance is not automatically updated when the configuration is changed.
+It's possible to update the configuration by calling the `config` method on the instance.

 ```js
 import Resolver from "dns-resolver"